Fr4cas/blueprint-update-checker/README.md

 ---

+## Licensing

+This project uses the Trimble Connect SDK under the [Trimble Internal Use License](./LICENSE.trimble.txt).
+This limits use to internal applications and requires compliance with Trimble's API terms.

+---

 ## Status

 **Actively being rebuilt** — Project was reset from a legacy JS/CSS version to a modern full stack architecture.